Loading...

 Procedure 5: Enforcement

-Post-judgment enforcement through the execution court: bank account freezing, asset attachment, director travel bans, garnishment of third-party receivables.
-Each mechanism requires a separate application with specific documentation.
-The enforcement procedure is where creditor-friendly UAE law becomes tangibly powerful — but only if the applications are filed correctly and strategically.
+Bank account freezing, asset attachment, director travel bans, garnishment of third-party receivables.
+The enforcement procedure is where creditor-friendly UAE law becomes tangibly powerful.

 Frequently Asked Questions